zhenduowen/zhenduowen.github.io/_posts/2025-10-08-cs336-assignment1-basics.md

 ---
 ## Preliminaries

-- The repository contains the assignment templates: [https://github.com/stanford-cs336/assignment1-basics#](https://github.com/stanford-cs336/assignment1-basics#)
+- My repository forked from the course: [https://github.com/zhenduowen/cs336-assignment1-basics](https://github.com/zhenduowen/cs336-assignment1-basics)

-- <a href="{{ site.baseurl }}/assets/files/notes/cs336_spring2025_assignment1_basics.pdf">The problem descriptions for Assignment 1 can also be found here.</a> Fork their GitHub repository and clone it.
+- <a href="{{ site.baseurl }}/assets/files/notes/cs336_spring2025_assignment1_basics.pdf">The problem descriptions for Assignment 1 can also be found within this Blog.</a>

 - For setting up a local environment, [another post]({{ site.baseurl }}/posts/windows-sub-linux/) may be useful.